oxygenxml/dita-author-slides/README.md

 4. Select the **I accept all terms of the end user license agreement** option and click **Finish**.
 5. Restart the application.

-Result: If you open a DITA topic containing sections in the Author visual editing mode, the "Styles" drop down button will contain an extra CSS layer called ***Slides**, select that layer and a "".
+Result: If you open a DITA topic containing sections in the Author visual editing mode, the "Styles" drop down button will contain an extra CSS layer called ***Slides**, select that layer and press the "Play" button located near the topic title.

 Copyright and License
 ---------------------